Chozen Toguchi: Episode 2

-Chozen introduces himself to Silver using the name Jokichi Tatsuya, a local sensei originating from Kyoto.
+Chozen introduces himself to Silver using the name Jokichi Tatsuya, nicknamed "Sensei Joe", a local sensei originating from Kyoto.
 He works with Tory, but senses that her heart is not in it.
 She then asks him why he is a sensei, to which Chozen replies, "honor".
 Tory is surprised and asks if that is the only reason, to which Chozen replies that honor is everything.
 He then tells Silver that he is training Tory and that as a teacher his task is to train the mind and then body.
 He also tells Tory that if she wants to break free of troubles she must face them directly.
 Chozen then does a demonstration which leads Silver to ask if he knows Tang Soo Do.
 Chozen says that he does and receives an invitation to dinner at Silver's mansion.

 Daniel helps him prepare for the dinner, but is nervous.
 He says that Silver is a man without honor.
 Chozen understands and says that when he was young, Sato tried to teach him about honor, but at the time he wasn't ready as he was a coward who had no honor himself.

 During dinner, Silver confirms Chozen's suspicion that his karate master was Kim Sun-Yung.
 Chozen tells him that he was raised by his uncle as his father died when he was young, implied to have been by suicide.
 Silver slowly seduces Chozen into letting his guard down, inadvertently blowing his cover when Silver suggests a toast; Chozen says "Karii", the Okinawan term for cheers instead of "Kanpai", the Japanese word for cheers.

 The next day in the dojo, Silver reveals that he knows Chozen's true identity due to this mistake, and has the remaining senseis attack him.
 Chozen easily defeats all of them within minutes.
 He then turns to Silver and threatens him to leave Miyagi-Do and the LaRusso family alone or he will fight back.